CV Wellbeing | Dietitian Nutritionists serving New England

 At this point, I suspect you may have some questions.
 Questions like…

-• How will being neutral about food help me make healthy choices?
+How will being neutral about food help me make healthy choices?

-• What’s so wrong about calling foods good/bad or even healthy/unhealthy?
+What’s so wrong about calling foods good/bad or even healthy/unhealthy?

-Working on feeling more neutral about food can help individuals make *healthier* food choices if we are defining “health” in a way that considers our mental and emotional health as well as our physical health.
-We can recognize apples and donuts are not nutritionally equal.
+Let me address these questions, which are all very good questions about food neutrality.
+Working on feeling more food neutrality can help individuals make *healthier* food choices if we are defining “health” in a way that considers our mental and emotional health as well as our physical health.
+We can recognize apples, and donuts are not nutritionally equal.
 However, they both provide physical nourishment (like energy and carbohydrates).
 Both foods can also support our mental and emotional health by allowing us to honor cravings or taste hunger, enjoy foods with others, and celebrate holidays.
 Alternatively, denying ourselves foods we enjoy or feeling bad about ourselves after we eat something we have deemed “bad” or “unhealthy” can have negative effects on our mental and emotional well-being.

 • How do I feel after eating this food?
 How do I want to feel?